GofAlpha/Adaptive-Control-System-Visualizer/README.md

 - Parameters update the preview chart automatically as you type
 - 500ms debounce prevents excessive API calls
+- Preview is disabled until valid credentials are provided

 ## API Configuration

-This app now uses per-request RapidAPI credentials.
-Nothing is stored on the server or in the browser.
+This app requires per-request RapidAPI credentials.
+Nothing is persisted on the server.

-To connect to the real Adaptive Control System API for your session only:
+To connect to the real Adaptive Control System API for your session:

 1. Get your RapidAPI credentials
 2. Enter them in the configuration section:
    - **Base URL**: Your RapidAPI host URL
    - **API Key**: Your RapidAPI key
    - **API Host**: Your RapidAPI host header
 3. Click "Save Configuration" to validate inputs and update the status indicator.
-This does not persist anything; it just affects requests sent from your browser.
+This does not persist anything; it only affects requests from your browser during this session.

 Under the hood, the frontend sends your credentials as headers with each request: